mariadelfers/oop-projects/README.md

 # 🧊 Object Oriented Programing Projects

-## Projects
 ### Agenda
 A phone book where you can save contacts.
 ### Domino
-A Domino game with tiles.
+A Domino game between two players based on three rounds.
 ### Poker
 A Poker game, you win when you complet a valid hand.
 ### TicTacToe
-The TicTacToe game against the machine.
+The TicTacToe game.

 ## 🛠️ Tools
 Java